Anshul619/HLD-System-Designs/src/2_AWSComponents/1_NetworkingAndContentDelivery/AmazonRoute53.md

 - Use when you want to configure [active-passive fail over for disaster recovery](../../1_HLDDesignComponents/0_SystemGlossaries/HighAvailability.md#active-passive-policy).

 ## Weighted routing policy
-- Use when you want to configure [weighted routing i.e. send X% to one target, Y% to another target](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-weighted.html).
+- Use when you want to configure [weighted routing i.e. send X% to one target, Y% to another target](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-weighted.html), for example [Canary Deployments](../../1_HLDDesignComponents/6_DevOps/CanaryDeployments.md).
 - [Read more - Performing Weighted Routing in AWS Route 53](https://virtualizationreview.com/articles/2020/07/30/weighted-routing.aspx)

 # References